jcapellman/jcapellman/README.md

 * Pursuing a Doctorate of Science in Cybersecurity focusing on developing a next gen network intrusion detection system (Research Source code: https://github.com/jcapellman/MLIDS)

 # Open Source Side Work
 Like most engineeers - I love to code, creating something from a blank canvas inside an IDE since I was 9 years old has always captivated me.
 Below are a few highlights of this side work I do after hours in my free time.
+Some repositories are at early stages from a weekend or evening deep-dive - if interested in the work please let me know.

 ## Cybersecurity Side work
 * **AMLIDS** - Android Machine Learning IDS (https://github.com/jcapellman/AMLIDS)